Kai Henri Atobe- A Part Of My Routine (Professional Dancer & Performer) Interview 2026

 What are some upcoming announcements for you career-wise, and why should we learn more?
 What makes Kai Henri Atobe an iconic and upcoming performer for the times?

 “I am continuously exploring different mediums of performing.
-I have particularly been interested in acting a lot, whether it be plays or film/TV.
+I have particularly been interested in acting a lot, whether it be plays or film/tv.
 I am super excited to express my voice through the stories of others.
 The ability to find and leave a part of me whilst “acting” like someone else.
-In general I also do not see a lot of Japanese actors in the media, and would like to showcase my experience/culture as well.”
+In general I also do not see a lot of Japanese actors in this medium, and would like to showcase my experience/culture as well.”

 ManualMagazines.com